karolz-ms/total_invoice_management/README.md

 docker pull atcdemo.azurecr.io/fluentdsidecar:latest
 ```

+### AKS
 If you are deploying to AKS, it's by default RBAC dsiabled.
 You can remove all RBAC related settings before deployment.
-If you created an AKS cluster with RBAC enabled, you need to install tiller through from the following command, [here](https://github.com/helm/helm/issues/3460#issuecomment-385992094) is the detailed discusssion.
+If you created an AKS cluster with RBAC enabled, you need to install tiller following the commands below.
+[Here](https://github.com/helm/helm/blob/master/docs/rbac.md) is more detailed documentation.
 Otherwise, tiller won't be able to talk to the K8s API server.
 ```
 kubectl delete svc tiller-deploy -n kube-system kubectl -n kube-system delete deploy tiller-deploy